-GhostBed is a budget-friendly foam mattress produced by the industry veterans at Nature’s Sleep.
+The GhostBed mattress is a budget-friendly foam bed produced by the industry veterans at Nature’s Sleep.
 It’s a comfortable, medium firmness mattress that accommodates all sleeper types and most body types.
 Plus, the GhostBed mattress is made with latex, which is recognized for its durability.

 Honest GhostBed Original Mattress Review Video

-In terms of firmness, we put the GhostBed at a medium on our scale.
-Even though this isn’t an especially firm mattress, we still think it has pretty good support, especially thanks to that latex foam layer.
+In terms of firmness, we put the GhostBed at a medium on our scale, which means it has plenty of pressure relief–an essential for side sleepers or people with chronic pain.
+Even though GhostBed isn’t an especially firm mattress, we still think it has pretty good support, especially thanks to that latex foam layer.

 GhostBed is an all-foam mattress composed of polyfoam, memory foam

 , and latex foam.
 Broken down, you get three layers of materials (one layer of each foam), as you can see in the side view below.

 - Base layer

 The base layer of the GhostBed mattress is 7.5” of high-density polyurethane foam.
 Because it’s so thick, you’ll get ample support from this mattress.